 How do we ensure generative AI assets are safe to use from a legal and copyright perspective?

 Brands are experimenting with assets created by generative AI as they can help save time with edits, resizing, and localizations.
 AI-generated assets can even aid with the generation and production of entirely new creatives.
 However, the importance of safeguarding their legality, copyright adherence, and brand alignment cannot be overstated.

 When using AI-generated ads, the starting point should always be your brand’s own content and branding guidelines.
 AI technology collaborates with existing assets, maintaining consistency and aligning with your vision and brand identity.

-When using GenAI creatives, it is essential to conduct thorough reviews, involving your legal team.
+When using AI-generated creative, it is essential to conduct thorough reviews, involving your legal team.
 To address any potential trademark violations, Google offers a straightforward process for reporting issues through an online form.
 Our team diligently reviews these reports and takes necessary actions to rectify any infringements.

-To ensure your generative AI assets are safe to use, stay on top of the industry’s evolving guidance and policies, incorporate human review, and supplement the assets with original content.
+To ensure your AI-generated assets are safe to use, stay on top of the industry’s evolving guidance and policies, incorporate human review, and supplement the assets with original content.
 That way you can confidently harness the creative power of AI while ensuring compliance.

 How can insights from AI inform our business strategy?

-AI optimises towards a specific goal set by people.
+AI optimizes toward a specific goal set by people.
 However, through constant learning and improving, it can find new and better ways to reach that goal.
 For example, over time it can learn that the best way to win the Atari Breakout game is to build a tunnel.
-Insights like these can be invaluable to your decision-making, you just need to know where to find them.
+Insights like these can be invaluable to your decision-making; you just need to know where to find them.

-The Insights Page in your Google Ads account can help you make data-driven decisions to not only optimise your current campaign, but to also shape your overall business approach.
+The Insights Page in your Google Ads account can help you make data-driven decisions to not only optimize your current campaign but to shape your overall business approach.